What We Do

 Our more than 50 years of successful conservation work in saving gorillas is based on a holistic model with four key pillars:

 - Protecting Gorillas

 Daily, sustained protection of wild populations is the foundation of our work and has helped bring mountain gorillas back from the brink of extinction

 Operating since 1967, we are the world’s longest-running gorilla research site.
 Our research also focuses on understanding many of the unique animals and plants that share the gorillas’ forest home.

 Education is key to empowering people and creating the next generation of conservationists.
 We work directly with African educational institutions to train hundreds of young scientists each year.

-We believe that working with and helping local communities is crucial to effective and sustainable conservation.
-Only when people are thriving can gorillas, other wildlife and their habitats thrive, too.
-That’s why our motto is “Helping People.
-Saving Gorillas.”
+We believe that working with local communities is crucial to effective and sustainable conservation.
+Only when people are thriving can gorillas thrive too.
+That’s why our motto is Helping People.
+Saving Gorillas.

 The Value of